div-styl/nvchad-custom/README.md

 The custom folder should mirror the structure of the NVChad installation directory.
 This structure helps maintain organization and ensures that NVChad can find and load your custom additions correctly.

 ![folder structer](img/folder-structer.png)
+## Discord Presence Not Working

+Please note that the Discord presence feature may not work properly if you are using the Flatpak or Snap version of Discord.

+The Discord presence feature allows you to show your activity and status on Discord, such as the game you are playing or the music you are listening to.
+However, due to limitations in the Flatpak and Snap packaging systems, certain functionality, including the presence feature, may be restricted or unavailable.

+To ensure full compatibility and access to all Discord features, it is recommended to use the official standalone version of Discord provided by [the official Discord website](https://discord.com/download).